Texas Supreme Court upholds ban on gender-affirming care for transgender youths

 As more states move to enforce health care restrictions, families of transgender youths are increasingly forced to travel out of state for the care they need at clinics with growing waiting lists.
 At least 13 states have laws protecting care for transgender minors.

-More than 89,000 transgender people ages 13 to 17 live in states that limit their access to gender-affirming care, according to a research letter published in July 2023 in the Journal of the American Medical Association, though not all trans people choose or can afford gender-affirming care.
+Over 300,000 people ages 13 to 17 identify as transgender in the U.S., and about 29,800 of them are in Texas, according to estimates by the Williams Institute at the UCLA School of Law.
+Not all trans people choose or can afford gender-affirming care.

 Gender-affirming care for youths is supported by major medical organizations, including the American Medical Association, the American Academy of Pediatrics, the American Psychiatric Association and the Endocrine Society.